 Longshore workers are typically prohibited from recovering financial compensation for their personal bodily injury directly from their employers.
-However, third-party claims against another entity – such as the company which owns the ship, or a subcontractor who may be held liable for the worker’s injury – are allowed under the law.
+However, third-party injury claims against another entity – such as the company which owns the ship, or a subcontractor who may be held liable for the worker’s injury – are allowed under the law.
 Any ship, dock, or pier employee who has suffered significant personal injury while on the job would likely benefit from at least consulting with an attorney about their legal rights.

 If a longshore worker has been injured by a defective product or equipment, then the manufacturer of the product or the company responsible for maintenance may be held liable for the worker’s injuries.
 Our attorneys understand the many ways in which a longshore worker may be able to recover financial compensation for their injuries, and are willing to pursue every possible avenue of justice for our clients.

 The award-winning longshore injury lawyers at Davis Law Group, P.S. have more than 20 years of experience in representing injury victims in Seattle, throughout Washington state, and throughout the United States.

 Legal Rights of Longshoremen in Injury Claims